Logo Futurismo

 @joao.bettencourt.camara | At the bar above Praia do Fogo on a sunny day

-If you want to avoid intense sun rays, you should go before 10 am and after 5 pm.
+To avoid intense sun rays, it is best to go out before 10 am or after 5 pm.
 It is also around those times that the beach has fewer visitors, so you will have more space to lay your towel.
 However, this is not one of the most crowded beaches on the island due to its location far away from the central city of Ponta Delgada.
-You can go at the time you prefer as it is so good to swim in the ocean and relax on the beautiful black sand at any time of the day.
+You can go at the time you prefer, as it is so good to swim in the ocean and relax on the beautiful black sand at any time of the day.

 How to Get to Praia do Fogo